Moscow hosted the All-Russian Seminar “Tariff regulation in the sphere of Housing and Public Utilities"

 According to him, the housing and public utilities complex of Russia will be gradually changed over to the long-term tariff regulation by 2014.

-In 2026, it is planned to improve 51 public spaces in Tatarstan with funding exceeding 2.6 billion rubles.
-This was announced by the Minister of Construction, Architecture and Housing and Communal Services of the Republic of Tatarstan, Marat Aizatullin, at a meeting held today at the Government House.
+In the current year, 14 new sports facilities are planned to be built in Tatarstan.
+This was recalled by the Minister of Construction, Architecture and Housing and Communal Services of the Republic of Tatarstan, Marat Aizatullin, at a traditional meeting held at the Government House of the Republic of Tatarstan.